Blazemeter/RTEPlugin/README.md

 All the "waiters" have a stable timeout value (in milliseconds) who checks that the system remains at the desired state (or condition, depending on the waiters used) for an specific time.
 The default value is 1000 milliseconds, but it could be changed by adding the property `RTEConnectionConfig.stableTimeoutMillis=<time_in_millis>` in *jmeter.properties* file.

-###Example
+### Example

 Suppose the user wants to automate the following workflow in an AS400 server (TN5250 system):
 1. Connect to the system *myAS400.net* and validate that the screens shows the "Welcome" message.
 2. Fill the *user field* (which is in row 7 and column 53 of the screen) and the *password field* (which is in row 9, column 53 of the screen) and press *Enter* key.
 Validate that the screen shows the message "Login Successful".

-To do this, first of all it's required an RTE Config element specifying the server url and the protocol (TN5250), and two RTE sampler's: one to make the connection and validate the Welcome screen, and the other to do the login.
+To do this, first of all it's required an RTE Config element specifying the server url and the protocol (TN5250).
+They're needed also two RTE sampler's: one to make the connection and validate the Welcome screen, and the other to do the login.

 The Test Plan will look like this: